Car insurance groups

 How can I reduce my car insurance costs?

-Even if your car falls into a higher insurance group, there are still ways you could lower your insurance premiums.
+Even if your car is in a higher insurance group, there are still ways you could lower your insurance premiums.
 Consider the following:

 - Choose a cover level that suits you.
 Contrary to what you might expect, comprehensive cover can be cheaper than third party (TP) or third party, fire and theft so it’s always worth checking.
 This is because of the risk profile of many people who typically get TP.